The History Aptitude Test (HAT)

-The Colleges of Oxford University have introduced a History Aptitude Test (HAT) for use in the selection of candidates for all degree courses involving History.
+The Colleges of Oxford University use a History Aptitude Test (HAT) in the selection of candidates for all degree courses involving History.
 This test, which aims to examine the skills and potentialities required for the study of History at university, gives us an objective basis for comparing candidates from different backgrounds, including mature applicants and those from different countries.
 It is designed to be challenging, in order to differentiate effectively between the most able applicants for university courses, including those who may have achieved or can be expected to achieve the highest possible grades in their examinations.

 The Faculty of History is working in partnership with Cambridge Assessment Admissions Testing (CAAT) (formerly Admissions Testing Service) to administer the History Aptitude Test.
 As in previous years, in addition to their application to the University, candidates will need to be registered for the History Aptitude Test (HAT) by 6pm BST on Monday 15th October 2018 via CAAT's secure Entries Extranet.
 Further information will be available on CAAT tests website-www.hatoxford.org.uk.

 Please see the PDF documents below and our HAT video for details of how and when to register candidates.